Business man outside his office looking at health insurance options on his tablet

 If you have a larger workforce, an SME or Group health insurance policy might be a better git.

-1) Private Medical Insurance
+1) Private medical insurance

 A private medical insurance policy is ideal if you're the sole director and employee of your company or if you want to cover for yourself, your partner or your family.
 The main advantage of this type of cover over an SME plan is that you can precisely tailor your cover to meet your individual needs and requirements.
 While some insurance providers offer SME health insurance for small companies, typically, this starts with at least three employees, so if you have less than that, private medical insurance may be your only option.

-2) SME Health Insurance
+2) SME health insurance

 For businesses with between 3 and 249 employees, an SME policy is typically the best bet.
 In many ways, an SME scheme is similar to that of a larger group policy, and you'll need to decide what level of cover you wish to offer all of your employees and whether that differs based on seniority or job role.